Taxation of international executives

 The contribution towards EDLI and its administrative charges will be subject to a salary cap of INR 15,000 in case of International Workers.

-The contribution must be deposited on a monthly basis by the 15th of the subsequent month.
+The contribution must be deposited on a monthly basis by 15th of the following month for which contributions are payable..
 Necessary forms and returns must be filed with the authorities by the prescribed deadlines.

 |Sr. No||Name of the country||Effective Date|